gomezlab/kinotype_viability/README.md

 ## Reproducibility

-I've made a simple script that runs the above scripts in sequence to produce all the files needed for the modelling effort.
+I've made a simple script that runs the above scripts in sequence to produce all the files needed for the modelling effort ([reproduce_data_org.R](`src/data_organization/reproduce_data_org.R`)).
 On my computer (Ryzen 7 5800x) it took about 3 minutes and used 4.7 GB of RAM.

 # Modeling Code

+As I mentioned above, all the modeling code is written using the tidymodels framework and each modeling attempt has two parts.
+The first part of the modeling code calculates the correlation coefficients between cell viability and each of the potential model features using the cross validation folds if to divide the data if requested.
+The second part of the modeling method then uses those correlation values and a given number of features to then build and test the model.

 ## Reproducibility